-A mountain system of western South America extending more than 8,000 km (4,970 mi) from Venezuela to Tierra del Fuego parallel to the Pacific coast.
+A mountain system of western South America extending more than 8,000 km (4,970 mi) along the Pacific coast from Venezuela to Tierra del Fuego.
 The Andes rise at many points to more than 6,500 m (21,325 ft).

 The sierra is the region of the Andes, and is about 250 m.

 The last section through the Andes was finished in 1910.

 Along the Brazilian frontier and about the sources of the Orinoco tributaries on the eastern slops of the Andes there are extensive forests, sometimes broken with grassy campos.